oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 If the transaction token request is made via HTTP to a remote server, it MUST use {{RFC8693}} as described in this specification.
 To do this, it invokes a special Token Service (the Txn-Token Service) and provides context that is sufficient for it to generate a Txn-Token.
 The context information provided to the Txn-Token Service MAY include:

-* The external authorization token (e.g., the OAuth access token)
-* An internally generated JWT representing the subject of the request
+* The external authorisation token (e.g., the OAuth access token), an internally generated JWT representing the subject of the request, or any other format that is understood by the Txn-Token Service.
 * Parameters that are required to be bound for the duration of this call
 * Additional context, such as the incoming IP address, User Agent information, or other context that can help the Txn-Token Service to issue the Txn-Token